-Lower eyelid surgery: In traditional blepharoplasty, Dr. Gruber will make the incision in an inconspicuous site along the lash line and smile creases of the lower lid.
-In a transconjunctival approach, Dr. Gruber corrects eyelid puffiness caused by excess fat by making an incision inside the lower eyelid.
+Lower eyelid surgery: In traditional blepharoplasty, Dr. Su will make the incision in an inconspicuous site along the lash line and smile creases of the lower lid.
+In a transconjunctival approach, Dr. Su corrects eyelid puffiness caused by excess fat by making an incision inside the lower eyelid.
 This technique requires no external incision.

 Your initial consultation appointment

 During your initial consultation, you will have the opportunity to discuss your cosmetic goals.
-Dr. Gruber will evaluate you as a candidate for eyelid surgery and clarify what blepharoplasty can do for you.
+Dr. Su will evaluate you as a candidate for eyelid surgery and clarify what blepharoplasty can do for you.

 You should come to the consultation prepared to discuss your complete medical history.
 This will include information about: